15 Email Etiquette Rules You Should Follow At Workplace

 ✔️ Check for grammar, typos, context errors, and formatting errors.

-✔️Try rephrasing your copy so it's more concise.
+✔️ Try rephrasing your copy so it's more concise.

-7. Be mindful with 'Reply all'
+7. Be mindful of 'Reply all'

 We are all aware of how many emails we receive each day.
 Using the 'Reply all' only when essential can help avoid sending unnecessary emails to people.
 Use 'Reply all' only when all people should be aware of the message.